 ctx := context.Background()

-memOpts := engine.DefaultOptions()
+memOpts := memory.DefaultOptions()

-adkAgent, err := adk.New(ctx,
+kit, err := adk.New(ctx,

-adk.WithDefaultSystemPrompt("You orchestrate a helpful assistant team."),
+adk.WithDefaultSystemPrompt("You coordinate a helpful assistant."),

 adk.WithModules(

-adkmodules.NewModelModule("gemini-model", func(_ context.Context) (models.Agent, error) {
+modules.NewModelModule("llm", func(ctx context.Context) (models.Agent, error) {

 }),

-adkmodules.InQdrantMemory(100000, *qdrantURL, *qdrantCollection, memory.AutoEmbedder(), &memOpts),
+modules.InMemoryMemoryModule(8, memory.AutoEmbedder(), &memOpts),

 ),